terbshaeusser/CML/Format.md

 ## Objects

 Objects consist of multiple keys and their values.
 Keys with the same indent belong to the same object.
-A key can contain any character as long it is not a newline.
+A key consists of the following characters and cannot start with a number:

+* a-z, A-Z
+* 0-9
+* \_, .

 The key and value are separated by the *:* character.
 In case the value is a primtive it has to start on the same line.
 If the value is an array or an object it has to start on the next line.

 Hint: If two keys have the same name their values are combined by the parser.